soniah/blog/content/posts/2009-05-02-apt-sourceslist-for-old-versions-of-ubuntu.md

 tags:
   - Ubuntu
 ---
-Discontinued versions of Ubuntu are mirrored under <http://old-releases.ubuntu.com/ubuntu/>, which can be used to setup apt&#8217;s sources.list.
+Discontinued versions of Ubuntu are mirrored under <http://old-releases.ubuntu.com/ubuntu/>, which can be used to setup apt's sources.list.

 <!--more-->